Can I Get Approved for a Mortgage? | 2025

 The mortgage approval process can vary in duration, typically taking around 30 to 45 days.
 However, it can be shorter or longer depending on several factors such as the complexity of the application, document verification, and the workload of the lender.

-To increase your chances of mortgage approval, consider improving your credit score, minimizing debt, having a stable income and employment history, and saving for a down payment.
+To increase your approval odds for mortgage, consider improving your credit score, minimizing debt, having a stable income and employment history, and saving for a down payment.
 Getting pre-approved before house hunting can also strengthen your offer.

 Can I get mortgage approval if I'm self-employed?